simonbrunner/msnswitch-control/README.md

 # msnswitch-control
-Vaadin-based front-end for the 'MSNswitch' power-switch.
+Vaadin-based front-end for the power-switch produced by MSNswitch.

 ### MSNswitch